Showrin/showrin/README.md

   </p>
 </h2>

-Glad to see you here 😊 Hope you are doing good.
+Welcome!
+It's great to have you here 😊 I hope you're doing well.

 ### I would like to introduce myself as a self taught 🎓 `Frontend Software Engineer` 💻 💻 💻

-I always try to connect design with code and make something useful.
-And then I like to say, **"Hello World!
-I've made something for you"** 😌 And I love to **`share my small bits of knowledge`** with the people to acquire the big one 🎉 🎉 **`Having an open discussion on any tech topic with a cup of coffee`** ☕ is my all-time favorite 💜 💜 Wanna have a discussion with me?
-Let's connect 🚀 🚀 🚀
+As a self-taught Frontend Software Engineer, my passion lies in connecting design with code to create something practical and useful.
+Whenever I complete a project, I love to say **"Hello World!
+I've made something for you"** 😌

+I enjoy sharing my knowledge with others and believe that even small bits of knowledge can lead to big breakthroughs.
+One of my favorite things to do is to **engage in an open discussion on any tech topic over a cup of coffee** ☕.

+If you're interested in connecting and having a discussion with me, I'm always ready to chat!
+Let's connect 🚀 🚀 🚀.

 <br>